nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 # 3 FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Taskmania home folder.
+**A**: Install the app in the other computer and overwrite the empty data file with the file that contains the data of your previous Taskmania home folder.

 **Q**: Is my data stored in the cloud?<br>